 Turtles are quiet and calm pets with generally very hardy personalities.
 They aren't as temperature sensitive and are easier to handle than other pet reptiles.
-Both terrestrial and aquatic pet turtles are common in pet stores.
+But, they still require heat lamps.
+Both terrestrial and aquatic turtles are common in pet stores.

 Red-eared sliders are a very popular pet water turtle choice because of their calm nature and hardiness.
-They are characterized by a distinct red mark near the ear area of the head whereas the rest of the body may vary in color among different hues of green.
-These aquatic turtles stay relatively small but may grow up to 8 inches in length.
-Like most other species, red-eared sliders are omnivorous and enjoy both plant matter and a range of insects.
+They are characterized by a distinct red mark near the ear area of the head whereas the rest of the body might vary in color among different hues of green.
+With proper care, red-eared sliders can be personable reptiles.

-These turtles are a little less domesticated than red-eared sliders and painted turtles so they get very nervous and are easily stressed.
+These turtles are a little less domesticated than red-eared sliders and painted turtles, so they get very nervous and are easily stressed.
 They require extremely clean and uncrowded enclosures to minimize any potentially stressful condition.
-Map turtles only reach an average length of about 4 1/2 inches.
+However, if you're looking for a small turtle pet, these miniature aquatic turtles, might be the answer.
+Map turtles only reach an average length of about 4 1/2 inches long.

-Soft-shelled turtles are a more sensitive species of pet water turtle with an aggressive nature and require more experienced owners.
-As their name mentions, these turtles have a characteristic soft shell rather than a hard one.
-They also have unusually long necks that they use to breathe air at the surface without leaving the bottom.
-These turtles prefer to feed solely on meat in the form of fish, crayfish, crickets, worms or shrimp.
+Soft-shell turtles are a more sensitive species of pet water turtle with an aggressive nature and require more experienced owners.
+As their name suggests, these turtles have a characteristic soft shell rather than a hard one.
+They are larger freshwater turtles growing as long as 10 to 19 inches.

 Potential owners should be wary before purchasing a snapping turtle as a pet.
-Although they begin tiny and cute at as small as an inch long in length, snappers can grow extremely large at almost 2 feet in length over a few years.
+Although they begin tiny and cute — as small as an inch long in length when young — snappers can grow extremely large to almost 2 feet in length and 75 pounds in only a few years.
 Most owners are not able to care for them at this size.